MicrosoftDocs/Devices-docs/surface/surface-pro-nfc.md

 **Is the NFC functionality different on Surface Pro 10 than Surface Go?**

-- NFC functionality on Surface Pro 10 includes support for more card readers.
+- NFC functionality on Surface Pro 10 includes support for more cards and tag types.
 To learn more, see [NFC support in Surface Go for Business](surface-go-nfc-support.md).

 ### References